sora7672/viper_tracking/README.md

 - **Concurrency:** Native `threading` (input tracking, GUI, DB thread)
 - **Logging:** Extended `logging` module
 - **Config system:** Fully custom-made with distinction between static configs and editable settings
 - **Custom UI Toolkit:** Features in-development components from Ouroboros UIX, an upcoming open-source UI framework.
-The need for a better UIX architecture became clear through ViperTracking itself — this project marks the starting point of its development, and selected elements will be extended and extracted into the framework later on.
+The need for a better UIX architecture became clear through ViperTracking itself,
+this project marks the starting point of its development, and selected elements will be extended
+and extracted into the framework later on.
 > **Platform:** Windows-only (tested on Windows 11, likely compatible with Windows 10)

 ---